 An alias is created as a special form of a DDM file.
 If SQL names are used, aliases are created with the system authority of EXCLUDE on PUBLIC.
-If system names are used, aliases are created with the authority to PUBLIC as determined by the create authority (CRTAUT) parameter of the collection or library.
+If system names are used, aliases are created with the authority to PUBLIC as determined by the create authority (CRTAUT) parameter of the schema.